 Texas freshman Jaxson Hayes is a rising star

 He was getting taller.
-An extraordinary growth spurt shot him up to about 6-foot-7 and he was getting too tall for the kind of pounding he was starting to take as a wide receiver.
+An extraordinary growth spurt shot him up to about 6-foot-7, and he was taking a pounding at wide receiver.

 “They were going at my knees and back and stuff,” Hayes said.